sequoiatree/teaching-cs/src/static/md/policies.md

 # Mission

-{{ CLASS_CODE }} is designed to help aspiring teachers hone their skills, and become a part of the teaching community here at UC Berkeley.
-Students in this class will receive first-hand pedagogical training and theoretical foundation important for communicating ideas in CS and building diverse, inclusive classrooms.
+Welcome to {{ CLASS_CODE }}!
+This course is designed to help aspiring teachers hone their skills, and become a part of the teaching community here at UC Berkeley.
+Students in this class will receive first-hand pedagogical training and research-based theoretical foundation important for communicating ideas in CS and building diverse, inclusive classrooms.

+{{ CLASS_CODE }} is divided into three parts.
+First, we will talk about how students learn and how to interact with them in a one-on-one setting.
+This is applicable not only to lab assistants and tutors, but also TA's, since it is one-on-one interaction is a critical component of all teaching.
+Second we will cover group teaching, which is important to master in order to become a successful tutor or TA.
+Last of all we will discuss current issues in CS pedagogy, including underrepresentation, stigmas associated with computer science, the issue of prior experience, and how these factors influence student learning.

 # Weekly duties